wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 }
 ```

-This is what you might see when you visit the page in your dashboard.
+With the plugin active, when logged in as an admin user, this is what you might see when you visit the page in your dashboard.

 ```php
 array(